fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 ![](./images/C13963_08_07.jpg)

-Figure 8.7: Sample uploaded package website
+Caption: Sample uploaded package website

 You just published your first package.
 In this exercise, you learned how to create a Python package, package it, and upload it to